-When debugging starts, the threads script is loaded and the function init() is called to determine which columns are displayed in the Threads window.
+When debugging starts the function init() is called to determine which columns are displayed in the Threads window.

 When the application stops on a breakpoint, the function update() is called to create entries in the Threads window corresponding to the columns that have been created together with the saved execution context (register state) of the thread.
-By double-clicking one of the entries, the debugger displays its saved execution context-to put the debugger back into the default execution context, use Show Next Statement.
+By double-clicking one of the entries, the debugger displays its saved execution contextto put the debugger back into the default execution context, use Show Next Statement.